 Surgical treatment of breast cancer often involves a total mastectomy or a lumpectomy.
 These cancer surgeries are life-saving in their cancer treatment, but often result in significant changes in the appearance of your body.
 Women should have the option to consider the appearance of their breasts as a component of their treatment plan.
-Breast reconstruction is a right provided to all women undergoing breast cancer treatment.
+Breast reconstruction in Houston is a right provided to all women undergoing breast cancer treatment.
 It is our goal at the Eisemann Plastic Surgery Center to make sure women know all of the options available to them so that each woman can make the best decision for themselves.

 Breast reconstruction is your right

-Triple board-certified Houston plastic surgeon Dr. Michael Eisemann and his partner and son, plastic surgeon Dr. Bradley Eisemann, believe that for many women, breast reconstruction is an integral part of breast cancer treatment.
+Triple board-certified plastic surgeon Dr. Michael Eisemann and his partner and son, plastic surgeon Dr. Bradley Eisemann, believe that for many women, breast reconstruction is an integral part of breast cancer treatment.
 The United States Congress, through legislation, has required insurance companies to cover the cost of most breast reconstruction procedures.

 Breast reconstruction: Your options